 Van Gogh in Arles

-Vincent van Gogh spent over a year in Arles before that unfortunate business with his ear sent him to a mental asylum.
-You can take a walking tour through Arles to see many places he painted.
+Vincent van Gogh spent over a year in Arles before the unfortunate business with his ear sent him to a mental asylum in St Remy de Provence.
+You can take a walking tour through Arles and see many places that he painted.